openknowledge-archive/dpm-old/doc/distribution.rst

   * Simple (Ini-Based) Distribution - DEFAULT
   * Python Distribution

-It is also easy to extend datapkg to support new distribution types.
+It is also easy to extend dpm to support new distribution types.
 See Extending Datapkg.

 Base Distribution
 =================

-.. autoclass:: datapkg.distribution.DistributionBase
+.. autoclass:: dpm.distribution.DistributionBase
   :members:

 Standard Distribution
 =====================

-.. autoclass:: datapkg.distribution.JsonDistribution
+.. autoclass:: dpm.distribution.JsonDistribution
   :members: